Doddanna17/About-Me/README.md

----
-title: About Me - Doddanna B
-meta_description: A dynamic profile of Doddanna B, a Senior Platform Engineer specializing in Java and scalable backend solutions.
----

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue.svg?logo=linkedin)](https://www.linkedin.com/in/doddanna/)

 I'm Doddanna B, a Senior Platform Engineer with over 10 years of experience building scalable and efficient backend systems.
 My passion lies in crafting robust solutions with Java and a strong understanding of full-stack development principles.
 I bring a proven track record of designing, developing, and deploying complex systems, including the successful productionizing of over 22 microservices in just the last 3 years. [cite: 1, 2] My expertise extends to application design and development for both web and Android platforms. [cite: 3]